Neon:PrairieLand

 Umm, Thank you?!?

-This is nothing but shaming and condemning.
-Being manipulative.
+This is nothing but shaming and condemning and being manipulative.
 Nothing but spiritual gaslighting with the intent to lead me to question my own identity in the Lord, their salvation and exert control.
 Using what I consider a toxic and twisted spiritual means to prey on and manipulate me to do their will.
 To push me to conform to their worldly expectation instead of conformity (and obedience) to Christ.

-Now we can have differing opinions on secondary theological issues, such as spiritual gifts.
+Now, we can have differing opinions on secondary theological issues, such as spiritual gifts.
 That doesn't make anyone less of a believer than the next person.
-The same can be said with non-spiritual issues such as politics.
+The same can be said for non-spiritual issues, such as politics.

-On the other hand, I think we have lost the ability to engage in grace-filled discourse on spiritual issues.
-We are too dogmatic on the lesser issues of faith while neglecting the more important ones – or, as Jesus would say – those things that are more “weightier.”
+I truly think we have lost the ability to engage in grace-filled discourse on spiritual issues.
+We are too dogmatic about the lesser issues of faith (often tied to politics unfortunately) while neglecting the more important ones—or, as Jesus would say, those things that are more “weightier.”
 We are way too quick to trade holiness and brotherly love for the ability to win an argument.
 Usually, it is an argument that doesn't bear on the Kingdom or eternity.

 You see, we can have orthodox (right) belief, serve in Christian ministry, have an emotional “worshipful” connection and even have God do the miraculous through us – and even after all of that – at the gates of eternity, we can still hear Christ say “I never knew you; depart from me...”
 (Matt 7:21-23)